mystenmark/sips/sips/sip-58.md

 Sui Address Balances provide a canonical balance for each `(SuiAddress, Balance<T>)` pair.
 This simplifies management of fungible assets, which currently behave more like a UTXO system in Sui, and require indexing, coin-selection logic, smashing, and so on.
 Sui will retain its existing object-centric model for all non-fungible assets (NFTs, Capabilities, DeFi pools, etc).
-Crucially, while this system may appear similar to the native functionality of account-based L1s, it does not rely on any account-based locking, and hence offers unlimited parallelism of both deposits and withdraws.
+Crucially, while this system may appear similar to the native functionality of account-based L1s, it does not rely on any account-based locking, and hence offers unlimited parallelism of both deposits and withdrawals.

 ## Motivation